-Same-sex marriage foes urge support for Chick-fil-A chain
+Same-sex marriage foes urge support for Chick-fil-a chain

 “I would challenge people to come have a conversation with me before they make assumptions or boycott my restaurant,” he said.

-Additional reporting by Jason McLure; Writing by Colleen Jenkins; Editing by Paul Thomasch and Will Dunham
+Additional reporting by Jason McLure; Editing by Paul Thomasch and Vicki Allen

-Note: (This story is corrected with spelling of Chick-fil-a in headline)